 We are a key partner of the Materials Project, an open science initiative to make the data for all known inorganic compounds publicly available to all materials researchers to accelerate materials innovation.
 A recent web application developed by MAVRL is Crystalium, a database of the computed surface energies and Wulff shapes of all elemental crystals.

 To improve safety as well as to enhance energy density, one potential solution is to replace the flammable organic solvent electrolyte used in today’s lithium-ion batteries with a non-flammable solid electrolyte.
 In the MAVRL, we view all-solid-state batteries as ultimately a multi-component optimization problem.
 We use first principles methods to study and design superionic conductors that are not only fast conducting, but also electrochemically stable and mechanically compatible with the electrodes.
 A holy grail is to enable the use of lithium metal, which is the highest energy density anode possible for lithium-ion battery technology.

 Lighting is one of the largest consumers of energy today.
 An estimated 20% of total US electricity output is consumed in lighting our homes, offices and industries.
 Highly efficient light emitting diodes (LEDs) are one of the most promising technologies for next generation lighting.
 However, current LEDs still suffer from a fundamental tradeoff between luminous efficacy and color rendering.

-In MAVRL, we use first principles calculations to understand and develop novel phosphor materials for LEDs.
+In MAVRL, we use first principles calculations and ML to understand and develop novel phosphor materials for LEDs.
 We seek to understand how the crystal and electronic structure affect the emission properties of phosphors, as well as their response to temperature and composition.
 In doing so, we aim to develop novel phosphor compositions that can significantly outperform today’s LED phosphors.
 A particularly illustrative example is our prediction of Sr2LiAlO4, the first known quaternary compound in the Sr-Li-Al-O chemical space, as a novel phosphor.
 Synthesized by the McKittrick group, Sr2LiAlO4 was confirmed to be indeed an effective phosphor for high color-rendering index LEDs.

 The Materials Virtual Lab gratefully acknowledges the generous funding provided by the US Department of Energy, the National Science Foundation, and the Office of Naval Research.